Pouilly-Fuissé

 Vinification

-Bottling took place in February 2024.
+Blending and bottling took place in February 2025.

 Tasting